 Child custody

 In child custody cases, the Court may find these actions evidence that the accuser isn’t acting in their child’s best interests.
 This might also suggest they’re unable to co-parent effectively.
-This could affect custody arrangements.
+If you think this could affect custody arrangements, you’d be right.
 For example, the Court process may adjust visitation to allow the aggrieved parent more time with the child.
-If the false claims came from the parent with primary caring responsibilities, physical custody may fall to the other parent or other person’s legal costs.
+If the false claims came from the parent with primary caring responsibilities, physical custody may fall to the other parent.
 The falsely accused parent may also gain greater responsibility in making major decisions over the child.

 Property settlements

-The Court may adjust the settlement terms in property settlements to impact the accuser’s entitlement, especially if the party being accused has proven guilty.
+If you’re found to have made a false accusation, do you think you’ll get the division you wanted?
+Possibly not.
+It’s often the case that the other party had to spend money identifying hidden assets or other matters.
+Where does their compensation for those expenses come from?
+Sometimes from an adjustment to the division.
 The party being falsely accused may receive a greater share of the property pool to compensate for the false allegations.
 The false accuser may also be required to provide more spousal maintenance if their deception negatively influences the amount set down in a maintenance order.

 What the Law Says

-There are different laws that are relevant to false allegations in family law.
-The Family Law Act and the Crimes Act both contain clauses concerning false accusations.
+There are different laws that are relevant to false allegations in family law that may have implications in criminal law.
+The Family Law Act and the Crimes Act both contain clauses concerning inaccurate claims.

-Regarding false accusations, the Crimes Act 1900 states:
+Regarding false accusations, the Criminal Code Act 1899 states:

 The Family Law Act also mentions repercussions for false allegations.
-If a party falsely accused another party to a family law matter, the accuser will be required to cover the other person’s legal representation costs.
+If a party falsely accuses another party to a family law matter, the accuser may be required to cover the other person’s legal representation costs.

 Non-denigration order

-The are ways that an accused person can seek justice and deal with false accusations.
-A common mechanism is a non-denigration order.
+There are ways that an accused person can seek justice and deal with it.
+One mechanism is a non-denigration order.
 Often, a parent is concerned that their former partner may speak disparagingly about them to their child.
 To combat this, the Court can include a provision in a parenting order that parties must not denigrate the other parent in front of their child.

 Perjury